Deepscorn/libgdx-gradle-template/README.md

   compile "com.badlogicgames.gdx:gdx-backend-android:$gdxVersion"
 }

-Working:
+So you just can't use them and need to copy-paste when updating:

 compile "com.badlogicgames.gdx:gdx-backend-android:1.9.3"

-2. Not working:

-gradle.properties file:
+2. Variables in gradle.properties file not working.
+E.g:

 gdxVersion=1.9.3